gear-foundation/gear-wiki/docs/examples/Gaming/battleship.md

         .expect("Unexpected: Game does not exist");
 ```

-Using `handle_reply`, response messages from the bot are obtained, while `msg_id_to_game_id` facilitates the retrieval of a particular game for state modification.
+Using `handle_reply`, the bot retrieves response messages, while `msg_id_to_game_id` facilitates the retrieval of a particular game for state modification.

-After the game starts, the function `BattleshipAction::Turn { step: u8 }` to make a move is available , where the number of the cell the player is going to shoot at is passed.
-The program performs a number of checks on the entered data and the game state in order to be able to make a move.
-If the checks are successful, the program changes the field states and changes the turn to the bot and sends `msg::send_with_gas` to the bot program for it to make its move.
+After the game starts, the `BattleshipAction::Turn { step: u8 }` function becomes available for executing moves.
+This function requires the passage of the cell number at which the player intends to shoot.
+The program conducts thorough checks on the entered data and the game state to ensure a valid move can be made.
+If the checks pass successfully, the program updates the field states, shifts the turn to the bot and dispatches `msg::send_with_gas` to the bot program for it to make its move.

 ```rust title="battleship/src/contract.rs"
 fn player_move(&mut self, step: u8) {